Sperm VitalStain 2 x 20 mL

 We recommend that you count 200 sperm to get an accurate classification.
 The 100x objective with immersion oil will give you a very clear picture of the stained versus unstained sperm cells.

-If the sperm is only coloured at the neck is classifies as dead or alive?
+If the sperm is only coloured at the neck, is it classified as dead or alive?

 It’s classified as alive.